Subscribe to updates

 Governance and Risk Update

-pension reforms consultation.
-The Employer Forum, held in January 2025, was well-attended and provided updates on the triennial valuation and other key LGPS matters.
+pension reforms and the ability of the Fund and LCIV to meet new requirements.
+The Employer Forum, held in January 2025 with 33 employers attending, was well-received.
 No additional administration charges have been levied against employers in the last quarter, indicating improved performance.

 Board Training Plan